 In pre-clinical HCT models, very large DLI doses can be given after PTCy, even as early as 24 hours after PTCy treatment, and significant GVHD is not induced, different from that seen for DLI infusions in mice treated with T-cell-depleted HCT, in which fatal GVHD is rapidly induced.
 This effect in PTCy-treated mice is dependent on Foxp3+ regulatory T cells.

-In patients treated at the NIH Clinical Center, DLI has been given for clinical reasons as early as 1 month post-transplant in patients for infection, falling chimerism, or relapse and does not cause GVHD in these settings when additional conditioning is not given and T-cell-depleting antibodies are not used, both of which may disrupt the regulatory mechanisms needed to control GVHD.
+In patients treated at the NIH Clinical Center, DLI has been given for clinical reasons as early as 1 month post-transplant in PTCy-treated patients for infection, falling chimerism, or relapse and did not cause GVHD in these settings when additional conditioning was not given and T-cell-depleting antibodies were not used, both of which may disrupt the regulatory mechanisms induced after PTCy that are needed to control GVHD.